aspire-software/aspire-datatable/README.md

 // Replace your desired directory name that you want to checkout from this repository

-echo <direcory name> > .git/info/sparse-checkout
+echo <direcory-name>/ > .git/info/sparse-checkout

-// For ex. : echo aspire-datatable > .git/info/sparse-checkout
+// For ex. : echo aspire-datatable/ > .git/info/sparse-checkout

 git checkout master // You can use any branchname that you want to checkout